mariadb-operator/mariadb-operator/docs/HA.md

 # High availability

+This section provide guidance on how to run `MariaDB` and `MaxScale` in high availability mode.
+If you are looking to run the operator in HA as well, please refer to the [Helm documentation](./HELM.md#high-availability).

 Our recommended HA setup for production is:
 - **[Galera](./GALERA.md)** with at least 3 nodes.
 Always an odd number of nodes.
 - Load balance requests using **[MaxScale](./MAXSCALE.md)** as database proxy.